 It would overlay almost perfectly with the old 8-Series Coupe--if the wheelbase weren't actually a half-foot longer, that is.

-The sweep of the 4-Series' cockpit works better in the coupe than in the sedan, too, despite the reminders of the same theme that divides some Toyota cockpits.
-It's an aesthetic leap forward over the old 3-Series Coupes, with a traditionally appealing driver setup walled off from the passenger by those arcs of plastic and wood and metal across the center stack.
-The 4-Series' cockpit tends to get dominated by the wide, bright screen that rides on the dash permanently--where you expect it might tuck itself away--and by the much larger iDrive control knob.
+The sweep of the 4-Series' cockpit makes more sense in the coupe versus the related sedan, despite the reminders of a similar theme that divides some Toyota cockpits.
+The driver is walled off by arcs of wood and plastic and metal.
+The cabin's dominated by a bright, big screen stuck on the dash and by the huge iDrive controller knob.
 That can all be corrected by applying the trim packages that elevate the 4-series out of its most basic, blandest look.
-Luxury versions get glossy wood trim, for example, while Sport-package 4-Series cars have red accents and blacked-out details, while Modern coupes get satin trim, grey or black leather, and inlaid wood trim.